phpgears/event-async/README.md

 $asyncEventBus->dispatch($asyncEvent);
 ```

+Please mind that enqueuing process is independent of event handling, does not prevent the event from being handled.
+Enqueuing an event happens in first place and then the event is dispatched as normal to the wrapped event bus

 #### Dequeue

-This part is highly dependent on your message queue, though event serializers can be used to deserialize queue message
+This part is highly dependent on the message queue of your choosing, though event serializers can be used to deserialize queue message

 This is just an example of the process